lluppesms/azdo.cicd.course/Labs/lab1/lab1.md

 In Lab 1 we are starting with an introduction into Pipelines-as-Code with Azure DevOps by building a first, basic Pipeline using the Azure DevOps Portal.

 > Goto Azure DevOps, select your Organization and click on your previously created Project.
-If you have not created an Organization and a Project in Azure DevOps, please start with the preparation tasks in our [Before You Start](../lab0/before-you-start.md) guide.
+If you have not created an Organization and a Project in Azure DevOps, please start with the preparation tasks in our [BCreate an Azure DevOps Project](../lab0/Create-Azdo-Project.md) guide.

 Exercises: